 Although Iran has the installed capacity to meet demand, the country's undiversified power sector is susceptible to blackouts.
 Iran has the world's second-largest gas reserves and has built a power sector that is overwhelmingly reliant on this indigenous fuel.
-Gas is expected to account for over 70% of the country's total power generation by 2018, increasing to more than 74% by the end of our forecast period in 2023.
+Gas is expected to account for over 70% of the country's total power generation by 2018, increasing to more than 74% by the end of our forecast period in 2024.
 Recent gas-fired projects include two 1.04GW combined cycle plants in the south of the country, a 1.3GW combined cycle plant at Arak, a 1GW facility in Bandar Abbas, and a 1GW combined-cycle plant being built by the Tehran Regional Electricity Company in Qom.

-In addition, final stage construction work on a USD7bn gas pipeline connecting Iran and Pakistan started in March 2013, despite having faced repeated delays since its conception in 1990s.
+The USD7bn gas pipeline connecting Iran and Pakistan has experienced severe delays.
 The project, dubbed the peace pipeline, was slated to connect Iran's giant South Pars gas field to India through Pakistan (IPI Pipeline).
 However, chances of any quick gas deliveries from Iran are slim.
 Pakistan will face difficulty financing its half of the pipeline so long as western sanctions on Iran block foreign funds from the project.
 Furthermore, Iran's ability to meet export obligations is also in doubt given its own domestic gas shortfalls.
 In addition, the US has been opposing the involvement of India and Pakistan, claiming that the project could violate sanctions imposed on Iran for carrying out nuclear activities to develop a weapons capability.
 For now, the project has been forfeited by India, citing costs and security issues, following a nuclear deal with the US.